-Chardonnay – Renee describes making chardonnay as an “ego thing,” saying that the way you make it is an “expression of who you are’.
-The Chard grown and produced at Westbrook is held on a pedestal, they only make twenty-four barrels as it is all the vineyard makes.
+Chardonnay – Renee mentions her desire to make her own Moi Wines label chardonnay, she continues saying that the way you make it is an “expression of who you are” – “maybe that’s an ego thing.”
+The Chard grown and produced at Westbrook is held on a pedestal, they only make twenty-four barrels as it is all the vineyard produces.

 Our Favorite Taste –